schwannden/ndn-on-galileo/building_galileo_image_on_debian.md

 ![Image files in yocto_build/tmp/deploy/images/](fig1.1.05-image.png)

-#### Porting the image to SD card
+#### Copying images to SD card
-Galileo uses micro SD card, so need a machine that reads micro SD card.
-I simply use a micro SD to SD card adapter.
-In Debian, we can simply use the `Disk Utility` in `Applications/Accessories/Dist Utility` to format SD card.
-First format the SD card into `master boot record`, then add a `FAT` partition, and copy the following 5 files from `yocto_build/tmp/deploy/images` onto the SD card.
+Galileo uses micro SD card, so a machine that reads micro SD card is needed for this step.
+I use a micro SD to SD card adapter for convenience.
+In Debian, we can simply use the `Disk Utility` in `Applications/Accessories/Dist Utility` to format the (micro) SD card.
+First format the SD card into the `Master Boot Record` (MBR) scheme, then add a `FAT` partition, and copy the following 5 files from `yocto_build/tmp/deploy/images/` onto the card.
 1. boot/
-2. grub.efi
+2. bzImage
-3. bzImage
+3. core-image-minimal-initramfs-clanton.cpio.gz
-4. core-image-minimal-initramfs-clanton.cpio.gz
+4. grub.efi
 5. image-full-galileo-clanton.ext3

-Notice some renaming is required, because Yocto insert the date-time as part of the name on each build, so you might see, for example, `image-full-galileo-clanton-20150226141940.rootfs.ext3`.
+If the way with which you use to copy perserves the symbolic links, you may need to change the behavior, such as adding `-L` or `--dereference` to `cp`.
+If you would like to directly copy the actual files, renaming some files is required, because Yocto inserts the date-time as part of the file name on each build.
+As you might see, for example, `image-full-galileo-clanton-20150426053734.rootfs.ext3`.

-Now insert the micro SD card into Galileo, and you are all set booting your Galileo image.
-By default, the image has ssh server daemon starts on boot time, with standard port (22) and user `root` with no password
+Now, insert the micro SD card into Galileo, and you are all set for booting your Galileo image.
+By default, the image has the ssh server daemon starting on boot with the standard ssh port (22) and user `root` with no password.

+If for some reason, networking is not availale.
+You can [use a FTDI232 TTL 3.3V cable](https://communities.intel.com/message/247258) with some appropriate terminal software, such as [PuTTY](http://www.putty.org/) in Windows, to connect to the serial console of Galileo for troubleshooting.

 * See [Boot From SD Card](boot_from_sd_card.md) for more detail.
 * See [Debug Galileo](debug_galileo.md) for some hacks on debugging and connecting to Galileo.